arbyste/jp-mining-note/docs/docs/sentences.md

 TODO

-## Furigana Generation: Yomichan Helper
+## Furigana Generation: Yomitan Helper
 {{ feature_version("0.11.0.0") }}

 > helper: `{jpmn-sentence-bolded-furigana-plain}`

 TODO add details on how to even use this

-This automatically uses Yomichan's internal furigana generator to add furigana to your sentence.
+This automatically uses Yomitan's internal furigana generator to add furigana to your sentence.
 Use this under `SentenceReading`.

 This is useful if: